riodelphino/zk-neo-tree.nvim/README.md

     never_show_by_pattern = { -- uses glob style patterns
       --".null-ls_*",
     },
-    visible = false, -- NOT WORKS / when true, they will just be displayed differently than normal items }, window = {
+    visible = false, -- when true, they will just be displayed differently than normal items }, window = {
     mappings = {